Frequently

 Once the symptoms are alleviated, it is common for patients to return for maintenance treatments at three or six monthly intervals, as a preventative measure, and to help keep the body in balance.

-Do I have to believe in acupuncture, for it to work?
+Do I need to believe in acupuncture for it to work?

 No. Whether or not you believe in acupuncture – it will not affect the outcome of your treatment.